-You can now see the conceptual artwork produced by my 4th year medical students in an exhibition at the Wellcome Centre for Cultures and Environments of Health at Exeter University.
-It will be there until October.
+You can now view the conceptual artwork produced by my 4th year medical students in an exhibition.
+It’s on at the Wellcome Centre for Cultures and Environments of Health at Exeter University, until October.
 The Centre is open during normal working hours.
 I suggest contacting them first before visiting.

 Next year the tutors on the Medical Humanities unit will chop and change a little.
 The new tutors will include Holly Henderson, who is a lecturer at the University Business School.
-She plans to use Lego to explore the doctor-patient relationship.
-I met her at the June conference as she was getting to know a bit more of what the Medical Humanities unit is about, and immediately jumped on this new potential for building the UK Climate Projections.
+I met her at the June conference as she was getting to know a bit more of what the Medical Humanities unit is about.
+She uses Lego in her work at the Business School, and plans to use it to explore the doctor-patient relationship.
+I immediately jumped on this new potential for building the UK Climate Projections.

 Here, though, is the °C change in the daily mean temperature by the 2050s, compared with the 1961-90 baseline, in the summer months in Scotland, taking the 90th percentile estimate under the UK Climate Projections 2009 high emissions scenario (the “Worst Case” issues of the Little colouring books).

-Blue blocks mean an increase of 3-4°C, and yellow of 4-5°C. If you are wondering, the projection for Exeter and much of the south of England is 5-6°C. I very much hope it won’t come to that.
+Blue blocks mean an increase of 3-4°C, and yellow of 4-5°C. If you are wondering, the projection for Exeter and much of the south of England is an increase of 5-6°C. I very much hope it won’t come to that.